vincenteof/vincenteof-obsidian/200 - Materials/220 - Youtube/Advanced Wbe3 Security Course.md

 # Web3 security tutorial

-This yotuber is very friendly to beginers in web3 security.
+This yotuber is very friendly to beginners in web3 security.

 # References
 https://x.com/CMhOeNnExY/status/1959931708733591913